 Queens Park operates an appointment system.
 You can book an appointment with the Doctor or Practice Nurse by telephoning the surgery on the number listed or calling in to the building in person.

 You will always be offered the next available appointment unless you request a certain day or time and will always see the Doctor to who you are allocated.
-Normally patients should be able to see their own doctors within 5 days.
-On the occasions when your allocated Doctor is unavailable owing to holidays or sickness etc., you will of course be seen by another Doctor.
+On the occasions when your allocated Doctor is unavailable you will of course be seen by another Doctor.

 Patients with urgent problems will always be seen the same day.
 One appointment is for one person.
-Should you require yourself and a child or spouse etc. to be seen together, please explain this to the Receptionist when booking and you will be given two appointments with Doctor or the Practice Nurse.
+Should you require yourself and a child or spouse etc. to be seen together, please explain this to the Receptionist when booking and you will be given two appointments with Doctor or the Advanced Nurse Practitioner.
 This is to allow enough time for your consultations.

 Our senior practice nurses offer a daily minor illness clinic and have received additional training to allow them to diagnose and treat conditions such as: